mohmmedfathi/ShipBlu-Technical-Task/README.md

 ## Overview

 A Django REST Framework-based API for managing customer accounts, creating and tracking orders, handling order status transitions, and enforcing business rules.
-It includes robust user authentication and provides clean, consistent API responses.
+It includes user authentication and provides consistent API responses.

 ## Built With